2001 World Series: Game 7

-Gonzalez's single ended New York's bid for a fourth consecutive title and brought Arizona its first championship in its fourth year of existence, making the Diamondbacks the fastest expansion team to win a World Series (beating out the 1997 Florida Marlins, who had done it in their fifth season at that time).
+Gonzalez's single ended New York's bid for a fourth consecutive title (and fifth in six seasons) and brought Arizona its first championship in its fourth year of existence, making the Diamondbacks the fastest expansion team to win a World Series (beating out the 1997 Florida Marlins, who had done it in their fifth season at that time).
 It was also the first, and remains the only, major professional sports championship for the state of Arizona.
-Randy Johnson picked up his third win.
+Randy Johnson picked up his third win of the Series, becoming the first pitcher since Mickey Lolich of the 1968 Tigers to win three games in a World Series.
 Rivera took the loss, his only postseason loss in his career.
 Coincidentally, this was also the second World Series in a 5-year span (1997 to 2001) to end with a game-winning RBI single.
 Edgar Renteria hit the game-winner in the 1997 series, while Gonzalez hit it here, with Craig Counsell being on the basepaths for each.
 No other World Series has ended with a game-winning hit since 2001.

+Two of the Diamondbacks' at-bats in the bottom of the 9th were rare "golden pitch" situations, by which either team could theoretically have won the World Series on the next pitch.
+Mariano Rivera threw six pitches to Jay Bell (who bunted into a forceout on the first pitch) and Tony Womack (who hit an RBI double on the fifth pitch of the at-bat) during the 10th and 11th golden-pitch plate appearances in baseball history.

 In 2009, Game 7 of the 2001 World Series was chosen by Sports Illustrated as the Best Postseason Game of the Decade (2000–2009).

-In the years that have followed, many fans regardless of team allegiance consider Game 7 of the 2001 World Series to be one of the greatest games ever played in the history of professional baseball.
+In the years that have followed, many fans (regardless of team allegiance) consider Game 7 of the 2001 World Series to be one of the greatest games ever played in the history of professional baseball.